St. Augustine Prep crew pair make college choices

 Flaherty also visited Temple, Drexel and La Salle universities.

-"I liked St. Joseph’s for two main reasons, it has great crew and academics,” said Flaherty, a 17-year-old Washington Township resident.
-"I really liked the campus and I liked the coach (Mike Irwin).
-He was really focused on winning at Dad Vail’s and doing well at the IRA’s (National championships).”
+“I liked St. Joseph’s for two main reasons: It has great crew and academics,” said Flaherty, a 17-year-old Washington Township resident.
+“I really liked the campus, and I liked the coach (Mike Irwin).
+He was really focused on winning at Dad Vails and doing well at the IRAs (the national championships).”

-St. Joseph's finished third in team scoring at the Dad Vail last year.
+St. Joseph’s finished third at the Dad Vail last year.
 The Hawks went to four fall events in 2019.

 Flaherty will major in business, intelligence and analytics.

-D'Amico took Flaherty, Chldley and the rest of the varsity eight to Tampa, Florida in March for a week of pre-season practice in ideal weather.
-But the COVID-19 pandemic set in and practice stopped on March 13.
+D’Amico took Flaherty, Chldley and the rest of the varsity eight to Tampa, Florida, in March for a week of pre-season practice in ideal weather.
+But the COVID-19 pandemic set in, and practice stopped March 13.

 Welcome to the discussion.